Patrix9999/RetroGameLANHook/README.md

 [Settings]
 ; [REQUIRED] Adapter name that the game will use, you can get it from: Control Panel -> Network and Internet -> Network Connections, or just type ncpa.cpl in windows run bar (WINDOWS + R)
 AdapterName = "Radmin VPN"
-; [OPTIONAL] dll library name that game uses to call socket functions, if the game directly calls socket functions, you can remove this entry, if not, you need to find the exact module name for your game.
-ModuleName = "ddraw.dll"
 ```

 ## How to use